-Cybersecurity as part of Due Dilligence
+Cybersecurity as part of Due Diligence

 Often the focus can be on the promises of the change such as cost savings and operational benefits, or on the activities and required to achieve the change.
-However Cybersecurity absolutely has to be a key part of the risk assessment due dilligence and planning process.
+However Cybersecurity absolutely has to be a key part of the risk assessment due diligence and planning process.